 Russian leader tells US sighting of missile base in Lithuania is “unacceptable”.

-But the plan still faces many hurdles, including widespread public opposition and tough ratification by the Czech parliament, where the three-party cabinet has just 100 seats in the 200-seat lower house.
+Any agreement will face tough ratification by the parliament in Prague, where the three-party cabinet has just 100 seats in the 200-seat lower house.

 Several backbenchers have declared they would vote against it.

 The government must try to win over several independents to win the vote, which may possibly come only after a new US administration takes over from George Bush in January.

 Disputes over the radar have alienated many Czechs, wary of any foreign military presence after the Soviet invasion in 1968 and the following two decades of occupation.

 An opinion poll last month showed 68 per cent of Czechs were against the shield, while 24 per cent supported it.